victoriacubam/seminario-angular-mateando2022/README.md

 # Mateando

-Proyecto realizado en seminario de Angular para la carrera de TUDAI (UNICEN)
+Proyect realized in Angular Seminar for TUDAI - UNICEN

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.1.